tarekziade/mongogo/slides/slides.md

 size: 4:3
 ---

-# Goals
+# Spacetime Goals

 Build a MongoDB connector from scratch that:

 - runs as a standalone service
 - can be discovered without prior setup
+- securely grabs configuration data
+- grabs sync jobs
 - pushes document to ES directly
-- grab sync jobs
-- grab configuration info in a safe way
+- makes them available in App Search

 ---

 # Constraints

 - Elasticsearch is the sole database for everyone
-- The whole process can be converted into cURLs calls to ES
+- Everything is done through ES HTTP calls\*
 - The data pushed to ES can be used by App Search

+*\*Except for the AS engine creation*

 ---

-# What I built 1/2
+# What was built 1/2

-- A fully automated environment with ES, MongoDB replicas with sample data
+- Docker compose with ent-search, Kibana, ES, MongoDB replicas with sample data

-- A Connectors service that
+- A **Connector Service** that
-  - registers itself into ES and wait for work
+  - registers itself into ES and waits for work
   - creates an index with dynamic mapping
-  - ingests data from MongoDB in bulk and stream modes
+  - ingests data from MongoDB in *bulk* and *stream* modes
-  - reports status in real-time in ES
+  - displays sync progress in real-time in ES

 ---

-# What I built 2/2
+# What was built 2/2

-- A Javascript app that
+- A **Javascript App** that
+  - replaces Kibana for the POC
   - discovers connectors and displays them
   - let a user trigger syncs, safely send secrets
-  - display sync progression in real-time
+  - displays sync progression in real-time

 ---